Exploring Lombard Street: The Curvy and Colorful Icon of San Francisco

 3/8

-With so many tourists in the area, the street becomes one of the main objectives for lovers of the foreign, but that could soon change.
+With so many tourists in the area, the street becomes one of the main objectives for lovers of the foreign, but that might soon change.
 The California State Assembly passed a bill to allow San Francisco to charge a fee and implement a reservation program for driving on this iconic thoroughfare.

 Credit: iStockphoto